 11. Dress for the Occasion

-Many companies prefer casual dress code.
+Many companies prefer a casual dress code.
 Don’t go overboard on your dressing.
 A softer approach to their attire is advisable.

 12. Always Carry your Resume